TheTNB/panel/README_EN.md

 ## Feedback

-For usage issues, you can ask questions in the [WePublish Community Forum](https://wepublish.cn/forums) or seek AI help in the QQ group `@坤坤`.
+For usage issues, you can ask questions in the [HaoZi Community Forum](https://forum.haozi.net) or seek AI help in the QQ group `@坤坤`.
 You can also seek paid support in the group.

 For issues with the panel itself, you can submit feedback on the `Issues` page of GitHub.
 Please note [the wisdom of asking questions](http://www.catb.org/~esr/faqs/smart-questions.html).